Kris-Nale314/Kris-Nale314/README.md

 - [Advanced Retrieval Mechanisms for AI Systems: Lessons from Financial Services](https://medium.com/ai-advances/advanced-retrieval-mechanisms-for-ai-systems-lessons-from-financial-services-fe4dae414386)

-## 🔭 Featured Projects: Think Big, Start Small...and Iteratively Add & Expand...
+## 🔭 Featured Projects on GitHub
+### Think Big, Start Small...and Iteratively Add & Expand...

 *I'm in the process of open-sourcing selected projects from my work:*